getodk/docs/docs/central-api-dataset-management.rst

 **GET /projects/{projectId}/datasets/{name}/entities.csv**

+.. raw:: html
-Datasets (collections of Entities) can be used as Attachments in other Forms, but they can also be downloaded directly as a CSV file.

-The CSV format closely matches the `OData Dataset Service </central-api-odata-endpoints/#odata-dataset-service>`__ format, with columns for system properties such as ``**\ id``\  (the Entity UUID), ``**\ \ createdAt``\ , ``**\ creatorName``\ , etc., the Entity Label ``label``\ , and the Dataset/Entity Properties themselves.
-If any Property for an given Entity is blank (e.g. it was not captured by that Form or was left blank), that field of the CSV is blank.

-This endpoint supports ``ETag``\  header, which can be used to avoid downloading the same content more than once.
+  <p>Datasets (collections of Entities) can be used as Attachments in other Forms, but they can also be downloaded directly as a CSV file.</p><p>The CSV format closely matches the <a href="/central-api-odata-endpoints/#odata-dataset-service">OData Dataset Service</a> format, with columns for system properties such as <code>__id</code> (the Entity UUID), <code>__createdAt</code>, <code>__creatorName</code>, etc., the Entity Label <code>label</code>, and the Dataset/Entity Properties themselves.
+If any Property for an given Entity is blank (e.g. it was not captured by that Form or was left blank), that field of the CSV is blank.</p><p>This endpoint supports <code>ETag</code> header, which can be used to avoid downloading the same content more than once.
 When an API consumer calls this endpoint, the endpoint returns a value in the ETag header.
-If you pass that value in the If-None-Match header of a subsequent request, then if the Dataset has not been changed since the previous request, you will receive ``304 Not Modified``\  response; otherwise you'll get the new data.
+If you pass that value in the If-None-Match header of a subsequent request, then if the Dataset has not been changed since the previous request, you will receive <code>304 Not Modified</code> response; otherwise you'll get the new data.</p>

 .. dropdown:: Request